Save Uganda’s Kafuga Forest!

 It’s an ambitious plan, but a very worthy challenge.

-At the heart of it, it’s really about empowering people to improve their livelihoods, learn new skills, protection of endangered species, raising awareness around a world heritage site, biodiversity and eco-tourism.
-For you as an individual – its about being part of something that leaves a positive mark for generations to come.
+At the heart of it, it’s really about empowering people to improve their livelihoods, learn new skills, protection of endangered species, raising awareness around a world heritage site, biodiversity, and eco-tourism.
+For you as an individual – it is about being part of something that leaves a positive mark for generations to come.

 Thank you, any donation makes the world of difference.

 The forest is a vital buffer zone for the National Park’s critically-endangered mountain gorillas – supporting 400 gorillas out of a total world population of 880 – and hundreds of other species of rare mammals and birds.
 It is also an important source of food, medicine and clean water for local villagers.